balay80/web-hit-counter/README.md

 * Application HA,taken care by k8s native feature of deployments
 * DB HA, taken care by the k8s native statefulsets, pv's, pvc's
 * Application's core functionality is working. ie. it should print the hit counter in the web browser and store the hits in the db.
+* Currently build and deployed using `Makefile`, but it should be via CI/CD tools/Pipelines

 ### Cons